Esqarrouth/EZSwiftExtensions/README.md

 [![Cocoapods Compatible](https://img.shields.io/cocoapods/v/EZSwiftExtensions.svg)](https://img.shields.io/cocoapods/v/EZSwiftExtensions.svg)
 <img src="charizard.png" width="200">

 How Swift standard types and classes were supposed to work.
+A collection of useful extensions for the Swift Standard Library, Foundation, and UIKit.

 ##Global functions and variables: